tidyverse/tidyverse.org/content/blog/testthat-3-0-0/index.md

 </div>

-In this blog post, I want to discuss the two biggest changes: the introduction of the edition, which allows us to make breaking changes that you have to specifically opt-in to, and a new family of "snapshot" tests.
-I'll also give a quick round of the other major changes, but you might also want to look at the [release notes](%7B%20github_release%20%7D) for the full details.
+In this blog post, I want to discuss the two biggest changes: the introduction of the "edition", which allows us to make breaking changes that you have to specifically opt-in to, and a new family of "snapshot" tests.
+I'll also give a quick round up of the other major changes, but you might want to look at the [release notes](%7B%20github_release%20%7D) for the full details.

 <div class="highlight">